Jon primarily focuses on major accident, wrongful death, and commercial litigation.

 He has represented airlines and aircraft manufacturers, component manufacturers and maintenance companies in federal and state courts throughout the U.S. at both the trial and appellate levels.
-He principally focuses on representing clients relating to major aviation accidents, complex and commercial litigation, products liability, social media, regulatory issues and aircraft hull damage claims.
+He principally focuses on representing clients relating to major aviation accident, ultra-high net worth wrongful death, and commercial litigation.

 At Fordham University School of Law, he served as a Staff Member of the Fordham Urban Law Journal and Judicial Intern to The Honorable Kevin T. Duffy, Senior District Judge, U.S. District Court for the Southern District of New York.